Redefining the data entry process through an AI-learning partnership with Microsoft.

 XDC is a platform built on top of a machine AI capable of learning how to fill out invoices and billing receipts from human input.
 It outputs simple analytics to ensure quality control, and simplifies the role of data entry employees on what can be a complex process.

-Create a data entry system to reduce overhead times on time to customers and reduce complexity for employees.
+Create a data entry system using Microsoft's OCR software to reduce overhead times on time to customers and reduce complexity for employees.

-Since the outcome of this project was to create a new indexing platform we had the opportunity to address some of these problems and reduce the friction in the data entry process.
-The AI on the backend could help resolve some of the complexity issues as it was trained on a particular client.
+We had the opportunity to address some of the problems with the current platform and reduce the friction in the data entry process.
+The AI on the backend could help resolve some of the complexity issues as it was trained.
 This would free our internal indexers to do what they did best: auditing.

-From the prior investigative research and journey mapping session I was able to sit down and create some of the first mockups to present to the project team.
-These mockups were a starting point for discussing what we would like the future of the product to be.
-It also aided our stakeholders in envisioning how their current processes would change with the introduction of the AI into the mix.
+From the prior investigative research and journey mapping session I was able to sit down and create some of the first designs for presentation.
+They were a starting point for discussing what we would like the future of the product to be.

 Method